shay0129/ctf-challenge-solution/README.md

 ##### issue
 An issue is noted with SSL keylog decryption in Wireshark, and potential reasons are explored.

+- I looked on the Wireshark Open Source for understand how they are implement the decryption.
+This trying worked a little bit......

-- Checking a "real pcap" decryption procces and compare with my pcap.
+- Checking a "real pcap" decryption procces and compare with my pcap, with TShark commands.
 ```bash
 tshark -r <pcap_name.pcap> \
     -o "tls.keylog_file:<sslkeylog_name.log>" \